Unbounded Toeplitz Operators with Rational Symbols: Introduction

 \section{Introduction}

 Toeplitz matrices and bounded Toeplitz operators are thoroughly studied for a long time \cite{BS90}, and there are also important early results on unbounded Toeplitz operators as \cite{R62} and \cite{R65} regarding their spectral representation in case of real semibounded integrable symbols.
 More recently there is an increasing interest in unbounded Toeplitz and Toeplitz-like operators.
-So see e.g. \cite{H88},\, \cite{S08} for analytic Toeplitz operators and their domains and in particular for analytic Toeplitz operators with rational symbols, \cite{Y18} for closable quadratic forms for semibounded Toeplitz operators, and \cite{GHJR18} for a kind of Toeplitz operators with rational symbols.
-In sec.\,\ref{RTO} we mention some details. \\ The present article is essentially an application of the results in \cite{C20} on Wiener-Hopf operators with rational symbols.
+So see e.g.\,\cite{H88},\,\cite{S08} for analytic Toeplitz operators and their domains and in particular for analytic Toeplitz operators with rational symbols, \cite{Y18} for closable quadratic forms for semibounded Toeplitz operators, and \cite{GHJR18} for a kind of Toeplitz operators with rational symbols.
+For a brief overview on unbounded Toeplitz operators and some further details see sec.\,\ref{RTO}. \\ Future research will aim to extend classical result on bounded Toeplitz operators to the unbounded case.
+Here the class of Toeplitz operators with rational symbol is particularly useful as being relatively easy to handle. \\ In general unbounded Toeplitz operators can be approached like unbounded Wiener-Hopf operators in \cite{C20} making use of analogous methods and tools, in particular coming from complex function theory.
+Moreover, in the Hilbert space case, there is a well-known isomorphism connecting Wiener-Hopf and Toeplitz operators.
+The present article uses this connection and is essentially an application of the results in \cite{C20} on Wiener-Hopf operators with rational symbols.
 Hence the proofs will be brief. \\ Let the torus $\T$ be endowed with the normalized Lebesgue measure $\lambda$.
 The Hardy space $H^2(\T)$ is the subspace of $L^2(\T)$ with orthonormal basis $e_n(z):=z^n$, $n\in\N_0$.
 Let $P_{H^2(\T)}: L^2(\T)\to H^2(\T)$ denote the orthogonal projection.
 Its adjoint $P^*_{H^2(\T)}$ is the identical injection of $H^2(\T)$ into $L^2(\T)$.
 For measurable $\omega: \T\to \C$, $M(\omega)$ denotes the multiplication operator by $\omega$ in $L^2(\T)$.

 \begin{Def} The Toeplitz operator (TO) $T_\omega$ in $H^2(\T)$ with symbol $\omega$ is defined by So $T_\omega$ is the trace (compression) of the multiplication operator $M(\omega)$ on the Hardy space just as the well-studied TO for a bounded symbol.
-Some properties of unbounded TO for general symbols are listed in sec.\,\ref{RTO}. \end{Def}
+As mentioned some properties of unbounded TO for general symbols are listed in sec.\,\ref{RTO}. \end{Def}